kparlak/dart-scoring-system/imaging/README.md

         ```
         10.0.0.3/8
         ```
-    Port `5000` will be used for TCP/IP traffic to [Scoring System](https://github.com/kparlak/dart-scoring-system/tree/main/scoring)
+    Port `5000` will be used for TCP/IP traffic to the [Scoring System](https://github.com/kparlak/dart-scoring-system/tree/main/scoring)

 ## Execution